 In this blog post, I'll walk you through a few steps to explain how the college-to-university transfer program works here at Ontario Tech University.

 If you’re almost done or have already finished your major in college and wish to expand your career options by pursuing a university degree, I suggest you research the different pathway partnerships your college offers.

 Most educational institutions list their pathway partnerships with other institutions online; it’s very common to find a complete guide with partnered universities located inside and outside Canada.

 My advice to you is to double-check the partnerships at your current—as well as at your future—educational institution.
 Once you narrow down and find the potential school you would like to transfer to, assure yourself by emailing (or calling) and asking if that partnership is still ongoing.

-The idea behind the college-to-university transfer program at Ontario Tech is to earn a university degree with the help of a completed college diploma.
+The idea behind our college-to-university transfer program at Ontario Tech is to earn a university degree with the help of a completed college diploma.
 For this reason, the different faculties at our university offer a wide range of programs designed for college-to-university students.

 For example, I graduated from a media program in college and always wished to expand my knowledge in the industry.
-Therefore, my best bet was to bridge to the Communications and Digital Media Studies program at Ontario Tech.
+Therefore, my best option was to bridge to the Communications and Digital Media Studies program at Ontario Tech.

 Remember that continuing education is not the same as starting a major from scratch; there are different requirements for pathway or transfer students.